coala-info/coala/docs/index.md

 ## Overview

-Tool Agent is a Python package that converts any command-line tool into a Large Language Model (LLM) agent.
+Coala (local COmmAnd-line LLM-agent Adapter) is a Python package that converts any command-line tool into a Large Language Model (LLM) agent.
 This allows you to interact with the tool using natural language, making it easier to use and integrate with other applications.

 The framework works by converting CWL (Common Workflow Language) tool definitions into MCP-compatible agents that can be discovered and invoked by LLMs through natural language queries.
 Here's how it works: you create an MCP server instance using `mcp_api`, register your domain-specific tools by providing their CWL definitions via `add_tool()`, and then start the server.
 The MCP server exposes these tools as discoverable agents that any MCP-compatible client (like Cursor) can query and invoke.